DanMcInerney/LANs.py/README.md

 -pcap PCAP_FILE: parse through all the packets in a pcap file; requires the -ip [target's IP address] argument

+-rmac ROUTER_MAC: enter router MAC here if you're having trouble getting the script to automatically fetch it

+-rip ROUTER_IP: enter router IP here if you're having trouble getting the script to automatically fetch it

 -v: show verbose URLs which do not truncate at 150 characters like -u